crowdfavorite-mirrors/featured-images-for-categories/readme.txt

 Tested up to: 3.6
 Stable tag: trunk

-Add WordPress Featured Images to both categories & tags so you can easily assign an image to each category and then display via a widget or shortcode on your WordPress site.
+Add WordPress Featured Images to both categories & tags, then display via a widget or shortcode on your WordPress site.

 == Description ==